pesama/konga-metadata/README.md

 Apart from the `createable`, `editable` and `deleteable` flags (which define the global actions an entity or field supports) there's an access configuration, for every entity and field.
 The format of the access contains two objects:

+#### `permissions`

-* `permissions`: Defines the permissions the different entity allows to the users related to it.
+Defines the permissions the different entity allows to the users related to it.
 It's a decimal number composed by the concatenation of the three permissions (i.e. owner, group, public).
-Each permission is a decimal number result of the parsing of a six-digit binary number, where each digit seems:
+Each permission is a hexa-decimal number result of the parsing of a six-digit binary number, where each digit seems:

 | Digit | Attribute | Description 									    |
 | ----- | --------- | ------------------------------------------------- |